MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/05-Ex1-3-use-chat-analyze-potential-acquisition.md

 This exercise demonstrates how Copilot Chat can extract, categorize, and structure complex financial information into actionable summaries, helping analysts prepare polished insights faster.
 It also shows how detailed prompts can provide much more satisfactory results than less detailed, high-level prompts.

+#### Using Copilot Chat

+In Copilot Chat on the web, the response mode selector lets you control how much time and reasoning Copilot uses when answering your prompt.
+You can leave it set to **Auto** (the default option) so Copilot balances speed and depth for you, or choose a faster or more in‑depth response style depending on the task.

+When Copilot Chat opens in **Work** mode, the response mode selector isn’t shown.
+In **Work** mode, Copilot is optimized for secure, work‑context queries, so it automatically manages response depth for you.
+When you switch to **Web** mode, the response mode selector appears, allowing you to choose between faster responses or deeper reasoning.
+Once the selector is enabled, it remains visible as you switch between **Work** and **Web** modes.

+As you saw in the earlier task that used Copilot in Excel, you know that it also includes a response control selector.
+However, its options are different from the Chat selector.
+In Copilot Chat, the selector controls how deeply Copilot reasons about your request.
+In Excel, the selector controls which AI model performs the work.
+Although these selectors may look similar, they control different aspects of Copilot and aren't the same setting.

 Perform the following steps to complete this task:

 1. Select the following link to download the [**Relecloud Business Perspective.docx**](https://go.microsoft.com/fwlink/?linkid=2347813) file.
 Store the file in your OneDrive account for use by Copilot in your tenant.